 The apprenticeship was for four years, but towards the end, things started to change on the work front – there was no longer a job for me in the electronics workshop.
 So I moved and I went to the electrical department.
 I did electrical engineering and worked on the synchrotron radiation source beam lines, assisting the users who were coming in with their kit with what they needed to get working.

 Where did you go from there?

-I spent a few years doing that and then a job come up, a promotion, at the cryogenics plant.
+I spent a few years doing that and then a job came up, a promotion, at the cryogenics plant.
 The group leader came down and talked to all of the electrical technicians and explained that anyone could apply for it, so I did – and I got it.

-I went from being an "on the tools" kind of electrical technician – doing lots of installations – to being responsible for the operation of a helium cryogenics plant, working at 4 kelvin, which is about -269 degree C. I had to learn about cryogenics, how things cool down, how liquefiers work – things I'd never dealt with before.
+I went from being an "on the tools" kind of electrical technician – doing lots of installations – to being responsible for the operation of a helium cryogenics plant, working at 4 kelvin, which is about -269 degrees C. I had to learn about cryogenics, how things cool down, how liquefiers work – things I'd never dealt with before.
 So that was interesting.

 What were you working on?

 We had a user facility called the SRS – the first Synchrotron Radiation Source in the world.
 People would come in from universities and they would do experiments on a multitude of things, from breast cancer and HIV to the movement of the earth's crust to predict earthquakes.
 We also did some work with Cadbury's on how to make chocolate taste nice!

 What does your job now involve day-to-day?

 My job today is mostly to do with making sure the facilities are operational.
 We have five accelerator areas with different machines in each.
 My role is to make sure they all work and that any work is done safely.
 There's still a cryogenics plant on site and so I have some input into that, and I also work with close temperature stabilisation systems.
 But my main role is the overall operations of the radiation facilities, and making sure that people can get in and do the experiments they want to do.